STMicroelectronics/Mp1AmpSTSDK_Python/README.md

-# CommSTSDK_Python
+# Mp1AmpSTSDK_Python

-CommSTSDK_Python is a Python3 SDK from STMicroelectronics simplifing the virtual serial OpenAMP RpMsgs communiction between the A7 and M4 processors in the MP1 SoC.
+Mp1AmpSTSDK_Python is a Python3 SDK from STMicroelectronics simplifing the virtual serial OpenAMP RpMsgs communiction between the A7 and M4 processors in the MP1 SoC.
 The SDK is meant to help and speed-up Python developpers not familiar with C OpenAMP development and Linux kernel drivers interface.
 The SDK is divided in two modules:
 - commsdk.py: simple serial protocol based on the set/get/notify paradigm, transporting ASCCI UTF-8 strings.
 - py_sdbsdk.py: Shared Data Buffer sdk simplifying the large bynary data buffers exchange between A7 and M4 through OpenAMP and dedicated Linux external kernel driver